chebpy/chebpy/README.rst

-This matches the numerical integral, computed via the ``sum`` command, to the stated level of precision:
+This matches our numerical integral (via Clenshaw-Curtis quadtrature), which is computable in chebpy via the ``sum`` command, thus:

 .. code:: python